sp-hash/TeamBlackMiner/INSTALL_WINDOWS.md

 ```

 ## Problems
-If Team Black Miner is not running on your Linux system please open a issue here at Github.
+If Team Black Miner is not running on your Windows 10 please open a issue here at Github.